-Lesson Plan: Perspectives on Canadarm
+Lesson Plan: For Teachers: Perspectives on Canadarm

 Write the term "perspective" on the board or chart paper.
 Discuss with the students how any event can be looked at from different perspectives and ask the students for some examples from public life.
 Discuss that some people can think an event is positive while others can think it is negative, and a large portion of the population might be uninterested altogether.
 Encourage students to illustrate the discussion with their own examples.

 Marketing manager of the company that built Canadarm

 Marketing manager of a competitor in the technology industry

 Company shareholder of the company that built Canadarm